jace10/messaging-service/README.md

 5. Run `make test` to run tests
 6. Run `make stop` to stop the application

+**Windows:**
+1. Clone the repository
+2. Run `make.bat setup` to initialize the project and start PostgreSQL
+3. Run `make.bat build` to build the C++ application
+4. Run `make.bat run` to start the application
+5. Run `make.bat test` to run tests
+6. Run `make.bat stop` to stop the application

 ## Available Commands

-The project includes several Make commands for easy development:
+The project includes several commands for easy development:

+**macOS/Linux (using Make):**
 - `make check-deps` - Check if all required dependencies are installed
 - `make setup` - Initialize project and start PostgreSQL database
 - `make build` - Build the C++ application